Shedit/Blockchain_project/README.md

 This chapter the biggest challenges was to understand how the transactionPoolMap worked and how setTransactions work.
 There was issues knowing when to pass the object vs only passing values.

+## Section 7: The Mining block

+In this chapter I will be achieving the following:

+- Created the core transaction miner class to capture how miners should add transactions to the blockchain.

+- Added the ability to grab valid transactions from the transaction pool.

+- Added a way to clear blockchain transactions to ensure that only unique transaction objects could be recorded.

+- Added a mining transactions endpoint to enable transaction mining through the API.

+- Cleared recorded transactions on a successful replacement of the blockchain.

+- Calculated the wallet balance based on the blockchain history.

+- Applied these wallet balances whenever conducting a new transaction.

+- Exposed the wallet information including the public key and balance through the API.

+- Validated transaction data incoming into the blockchain.

+- Validated incoming transaction input balances.

+- Prevented duplicate transactions from appearing in a block’s data.

+- Validated the entire transaction itself when accepting new user-contributed blockchains.